 This image taken by the High Resolution Stereo Camera (HRSC) on board Mars Express shows the mouth of the Tiu Valles channel system on the red planet.

-The upper part of the scene covers the mouth of the Tiu Valles nearly in its entire width, approximately 55 km.
 Its winding, meandering ridges, bound by depressions are eye-catching.
 The processes that formed these odd structures are unknown.
-Possibly, during flooding events, water or water-rich surface layers came in contact with lava from the surrounding areas, which then might have led to the formation of these mysterious ridges.
+Possibly, during floods events, water or water-rich surface layers came in contact with lava from the surrounding areas, which then might have led to the formation of these mysterious ridges.

 The colour scenes have been derived from the three HRSC-colour channels and the nadir channel.